Notes On… PRIDE

 To those in the in-between: your timing is not too late.

 We are here.
-We have always been here.
+We’ve always been here.
 And we are not leaving.